dcaulley/av_diarization/README.md

 # av_diarization

-# Project Overview
+### Project Overview
 The project can be split into two primary task.
 The first task is the case where the user provides a text file with a list of celebrites or persons of interest.
 For each person in the text, the system identifies times segments in a youtube video when that person is talking and stores the time segments as a text file.
 This task is a supervised search of a specific individual in a youtube video.
 The second task is unsupervised.
 This system was develop for the case where there might not be enough data for individuals in a particular language, eg. GA Language.
 In this scenario, the user provides a youtube channel where the people in that channel speak that relatively obscure language.
+The system then downloads videos from this channel and performs both intra-video clustering and inter-video clustering to obtain unique voices of various speakers.

+- ### Supervised Audio Visual Diarization
+  The input to this system is just a name.
+The system then follows the procedure outlined below and returns time segments in a youtube video when the individual is talking.
+  - #### Step 1: Download Images
+      The system takes in as input a name, eg. Desmond Caulley, and appends the word "face" or "photo" to it - i.e "Desmond Caulley photo."
+The system then performs automatic goole images search and downloads the top K results.
+      ```
+      Eg usage: utils/download_images.py --search_term="Desmond Caulley face" --num_images=25 --output_dir='~/output_folder'
+      ```
+   - #### Step 2: Face Templates
+      The primary reasons for the images download is to use them to create a "template face" that will be used to compare to faces in a youtube video.
+The idea is that by searching for a person face using google-images.
+Most of the pictures returned will be the person of interest.
+There may be the pictures which belong to other people.
+To solve this issue, the pictures were download and Haar based face detection was ran across all pictures.
+A VGG-face feature vector is extracted for each face.
+Lastly DBSCAN clustering was used to cluster faces with distance threshold set to 0.4.
+We assume the largest cluster after DBSAN will belong to the person of interest.
+We then average the vectors that belong to the largest cluster - this vector is what will be the template face.
+      ```
+      Eg usage: utils/face_templates.py --img_dir="download_images_dir --output_file="templat_face.npy'
+      ```
+    - #### Step 3: Download Youtube Videos
+      The system takes in as input a name, eg. Desmond Caulley, and appends the word "interview" to it - i.e "Desmond Caulley interview."
+The system then uses youtube-dl to download top K video results from this search.
+      ```
+      Eg usage: utils/download_videos.py --search_term="Desmond Caulley interview" --num_videos=10 --output_dir='~/output_vid_folder'
+      ```

+    - #### Step 3: Download Youtube Videos
+      The system takes in as input a name, eg. Desmond Caulley, and appends the word "interview" to it - i.e "Desmond Caulley interview."
+The system then uses youtube-dl to download top K video results from this search.
+      ```
+      Eg usage: utils/download_videos.py --search_term="Desmond Caulley interview" --num_videos=10 --output_dir='~/output_vid_folder'

-# possible downloads
+### possible downloads
-First thing is to go on this website and download face landmark detection file and place in the utils/conf. https://www.dropbox.com/sh/t5h024w0xkedq0j/AABS3GprqIvb_PwqeHOn2dxNa?dl=0&file_subpath=%2Fshape_predictor_194_face_landmarks.dat&preview=shape_predictor_194_face_landmarks.zip
+First thing is to go on this website and download face landmark detection file and place in the utils/conf.
+https://www.dropbox.com/sh/t5h024w0xkedq0j/AABS3GprqIvb_PwqeHOn2dxNa?dl=0&file_subpath=%2Fshape_predictor_194_face_landmarks.dat&preview=shape_predictor_194_face_landmarks.zip

-# Running Code:
+### Running Code:
 Call the script ./run_main.sh.
 This script reads line by line a textfile of names and calls ./run_av_recipe.sh

 You can run the code on a single person by directly calling ./run_av_recipe.sh args

-# Possible error
+### Possible error
 error with finding TrackerCSRT() in face_verification_tracking.py.
 This has to do with opencv version

-# Running Unsupervised
+### Running Unsupervised
 Need to call ./run_unsupervised_diarization.sh.

 need to input a list of channels into that script for it to run

-# Utilities
+### Utilities
 `check_total.py` - takes as input a directory with .txt files.
 Each .txt file contains IDed time segments for a particular celeb.
 This script sums up all the times in all the .txt files